Bhavya0304/TicTacToe-GUI-CPP/README.md

 # TicTacToe-GUI-CPP
 <p>A TicTacToe game that is a GUI Application in C++...</p>

-# How to WxWidget For project!
+# How to setup WxWidget For project!
 ## For Windows

 <pre>